pipct/propreantepenultimate-card/README.txt

 §3.3              Requirement B is satisfied if:
 §3.3.1              -  Its rank is ±1 of the top or penultimate card’s rank,
                          wrapping at Ace
-§3.4              Requirements A and B are satisfied if:
+§3.4              Additionally, requirements A and B are both satisfied if:
 §3.4.1              -  Where T is the topmost or penultimate card:
 §3.4.1.1              -  If the rank of C is equal to the rank of T, or §3.4.1.2              -  If C is a Queen of Hearts and T is any King, or